greghendershott/aws/readme.md

 Requirements
 ============

 * The access keys for an Amazon Web Services account.
+(If you want to experiment but are concerned about cost, keep in mind that AWS has a "free tier" for certain usage.)

 * My `http` library available on [Github](https://github.com/greghendershott/http) or